ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 pip3 --version
 ```
-It should show: pip 9.0.1.
+It should show: pip 9.0.1 or something similar.
+### Upgrade PIP:
 If you want to upgrade pip3 (To install tensorflow 2.x later), run:
 ```
 pip3 install --upgrade pip
 ```
+### Create Symbolic Link for PIP 3:
-If you want to import pip3 as pip, run the following command:
+If you want to remove pip2 (old version, comes with python 2.7), make pip3 as default & import pip3 as pip, run the following command:
 ```
+sudo rm /usr/bin/pip
 sudo ln -s /usr/bin/pip3 /usr/bin/pip
 ```
+### Check Installation:
-Now check it with the following command:
+Now check successful pip3 installation & upgrade with the following command:
 ```
 python3 -m pip --version
 ```
-It should show: pip 20.0.2 or something similar. <br>
+It should show: pip 20.0.2 or something similar.
+It is recommended to install same version shown in this tutorial to avoid additional problem.
-**Note**:
+### Note:
 - You can also install pip in the following way:
 ```
 wget https://bootstrap.pypa.io/get-pip.py